dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/slack-bot/index.md

 ## Slack Bot Basics
-In Slack, bot users are similar to human users in that they have names, profile pictures, exist as part of the team, can post messages, invited to channels, and more.
+In Slack, bot users are similar to human users in that they have names, profile pictures, exist as part of the team, can post messages, are invited to channels, and more.
 The main difference is that bots are controlled programmatically via an API that Slack provides.
 We'll be building a custom bot that listens to certain events, like a message or a new member joining your team, and responds accordingly.

 ## Some Setup